-- Publication on the IFLA website and in the IFLA Directory of the contact details of IFLA Officers, the Standing Committee members, the SIG Conveners, the Core Activity Officers and extended IFLA Staff;
+- Publication on the IFLA website of the contact details of IFLA Officers, the Standing Committee members, the SIG Conveners, the Core Activity Officers and extended IFLA Staff;

 - Publication of name and country details of (new) IFLA members on the IFLA website, in the applicable IFLA Sections' newsletters, and in IFLA journal;

 - Sale of member details is not allowed.

 The IFLA Data Protection Policy is endorsed by the IFLA Governing Board, and legally complies with the GDPR.